 In the short period after this protest, the eSwatini government has escalated their intimidation of PSUs by threatening to revoke their recognition agreements.
 In correspondence directed at PSUs (individually) in November 2021 (Tsabedze 2021), the government used the ongoing political unrest to accuse the trade union leaders of immersing themselves in national politics and not in any way pursuing workers interests.
-In a meeting convened on 3 December 2021 between the trade union NAPSAWU and the government, the government overbally workers interests that they sought to revoke the union's recognition agreement as a punishment for NAPSAWU fighting for its member's rights during this period where the state is desperate to maintain silence because the country is also in the throes of a civil unrest.
+In a meeting convened on 3 December 2021 between the trade union NAPSAWU and the government, the government, verbally represented in the provided of the trade union the provided of the union's recognition agreement as a punishment for NAPSAWU fighting for its member's rights during this period where the state is desperate to maintain silence because the country is also in the throes of a civil unrest.